OmarMohammedFoad/EgyptPay-SDK/readme.md

 # 🇪🇬 EgyptPay SDK: Unified Payment Gateway for Egypt

-**EgyptPay** is a robust, type-safe TypeScript library that unifies multiple Egyptian payment gateways (Paymob, PayTabs, Fawry) into a single, standardized interface.
+**EgyptPay** is a robust, type-safe TypeScript library that unifies multiple Egyptian payment gateways (Paymob, PayTabs,...) into a single, standardized interface.
 It is designed using the **Adapter Design Pattern** to solve the problem of API fragmentation in the Egyptian market.

 ## 🚀 The Problem
 Integrating payments in Egypt is painful.
 Every provider has a different implementation:
-- **Fawry** requires complex SHA-256 signature hashing.
 - **Paymob** requires a 3-step authentication chain (Auth -> Order -> Key).
 - **PayTabs** requires specific headers and payload structures.